 In Ohio, if you want to change an existing parenting time order (sometimes called "visitation" in other states), you have to go through the court.
 Learn more about what will happen after you file your motion to change parenting time.

 To start the process to change an existing parenting time order in Ohio, you must file a motion in court.
-From start to finish, this process can take between three months and two years.
+From start to finish, this process can take between 3 months and 2 years.
 After you file a motion, the court will schedule a hearing.

 Pay attention to communications from the court